The Best Law School Student Loans

 - Apply with or without a co-signer

-Once you borrow the maximum amount of federal student loans, then you should find the best private law school student loans for you.
+Once you borrow the maximum amount of federal student loans, then you should find the best private student loans for you.
 For private student loans, you'll work with a private lender.
 Typically, private student loans have lower interest rates than federal student loans.

 - Evaluate each lender.